RattleyCooper/seeds/README.md

 # Hash Collisions

 There are hash collisions.
 This isn't meant to produce a unique hash for every single vector, but it does provide a pretty good distribution from my tests.
-I tested 2 million unique vectors and there were 3992 collisions, so roughly 0.4%.
-Perfectly acceptable for this use case.
+I tested 1 million unique vectors and there were 1491 collisions, so roughly 0.15%.
+More than acceptable for this use case.